mxndtaylor/WSL-DistroLauncher/README.md

 	</PropertyGroup>
 	```

-	> *Note*
+	> **Note**
     > **DO NOT** change the ProjectName of the `DistroLauncher/DistroLauncher.vcxproj` from the value `launcher`.
     > Doing so will break the build, as the DistroLauncher-Appx project is looking for the output of this project as `launcher.exe`.

-	1. Update `MyDistro.appxmanifest`.
+	a.
+Update `MyDistro.appxmanifest`.
 There are several properties that are in the manifest that will need to be updated with your specific values:
-		1. Note the `Identity Publisher` value (by default, `"CN=DistroOwner"`).
+		i.
+Note the `Identity Publisher` value (by default, `"CN=DistroOwner"`).
 We'll need that for testing the application.
-		1. Ensure `<desktop:ExecutionAlias Alias="mydistro.exe" />` ends in ".exe".
+		i.
+Ensure `<desktop:ExecutionAlias Alias="mydistro.exe" />` ends in ".exe".
 This is the command that will be used to launch your distro from the command line and should match the executable name we picked in step 4.
-		1. Make sure each of the `Executable` values matches the executable name we picked in step 4.
+		i.
+Make sure each of the `Executable` values matches the executable name we picked in step 3.

 ## Setting up your Windows Environment
 You will need a Windows environment to test that your app installs and works as expected.
 To set up a Windows environment for testing you can follow the steps from the [Windows Dev Center](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines).